In the land of online video, views are king.

 There are massively successfully consumer-driven industries feeding our society’s appetite for good stories.
 Constantly new films are produced, magazines written and books published.
 Our drive to listen to stories is driven by our nature to connect.
 We rely on stories to guide our thoughts, feelings and decisions.

-Make me feel
+Make Me Think and feel

 We constantly seek ‘feeling’ experiences, which good stories deliver.
 A poor quality story that misses the mark does nothing for us.
 We lament poor narratives in films, and praise the most intriguing ones.

 What makes good stories work?
 Well-crafted plots appeal to the right brain.